-It can feel like you’d need to be a plumber just to know all of this stuff, and it can be difficult finding an impartial guide online to walk you through this maze, but here at UK Bathrooms, we’ve got you covered.
-In this handy online guide, we will be looking at the diverse options of close-coupled toilets, and comparing the different brands available.
-We will be explaining the difference between back-to-wall and open back, bottom inlets and rear side inlets, different types of flush mechanisms, and the pros and cons of standard and soft close seats.
+It can feel like you’d need to be a plumber just to know all of this stuff, and it can be difficult finding an impartial guide online to walk you through this maze.
+But here at UK Bathrooms, we’ve got you covered.
+In this handy online guide, we will be looking at the diverse options of close-coupled toilets.
+And comparing the different brands available.
+We will be explaining the difference between back-to-wall and open back, bottom inlets and rear side inlets.
+And also different types of flush mechanisms, and the pros and cons of standard and soft close seats.

-As you may know, close-coupled means that the cistern sits on the back of the toilet pan, flushing directly through a connecting point, rather than a traditional toilet that uses gravity to create a strong flush.
-A back-to-wall close-coupled toilet is where the pan has walls down the side to the floor, concealing a vertical or horizontal waste pipe giving a smart finish, and a modern and efficient look, to the toilet.
+As you may know, close-coupled means that the cistern sits on the back of the toilet pan, flushing directly through a connecting point.
+Rather than a traditional toilet that uses gravity to create a strong flush.
+A back-to-wall close-coupled toilet is where the pan has walls down the side to the floor, concealing a vertical or horizontal waste pipe.
+This gives a smart finish, and a modern and efficient look to the toilet.

 An open back close-coupled toilet, as you might be able to guess, has an exposed section that allows for a side entry waste pipe.
 This design allows for the toilet to be fitted up to the wall, because there are no concealed sides to factor in.
 The only downside to this is that it may not fit in with a modern looking bathroom, as the waste connection can be seen from the sides.

 The inlet of your cistern is very important, as this will determine whether you purchase a back-to-wall or open back toilet.
 A back-to-wall toilet will only allow a vertical inlet, whereas an open back toilet will allow a bottom, rear, or side inlet.
-Sometimes choosing can depend on your current set up, and it would be worth discussing with your plumber to see whether you can change your current inlet.
-The size of your bathroom, and the positioning of your toilet, can also dictate which toilet you ultimately purchase, but there are a range of options for each.
+Sometimes choosing can depend on your current set up.
+It would be worth discussing with your plumber to see whether you can change your current inlet.
+The size of your bathroom, and the positioning of your toilet, can also dictate which toilet you ultimately purchase.
+But there are a range of options for each.

-The Roca Debba Open Back Eco Close Coupled Toilet is great for those with a horizontal waste intake, and also comes with a duel flush, making this a more eco friendly toilet.
+The Roca Debba Open Back Eco Close Coupled Toilet is great for those with a horizontal waste intake.
+And also comes with a dual flush, making this a more eco friendly toilet.
 The toilet seat comes in standard, but for an added bit of luxury, you can upgrade this to a soft close seat.
 And so with a compact design, unfussy visual imprint, and no nonsense feel, the Roca Debba is perfect for a contemporary and compact WC.

 When it comes to different flush mechanisms, there are two key options to choose from.
-Most modern toilets take advantage of a duel flush button, where you can choose the strength of a flush, while others choose to remain with the standard side flush mechanism.
-The duel flush button lends itself to a close-coupled toilet, as it builds upon the already environmentally friendly design of the toilet, and looks sleek.
+Most modern toilets take advantage of a dual flush button, where you can choose the strength of a flush.
+While others choose to remain with the standard side flush mechanism.
+The dual flush button lends itself to a close-coupled toilet.
+As it builds upon the already environmentally friendly design of the toilet, and looks sleek.

-Duel flush buttons can be found on both back-to-wall and open back toilets, adding to the modern feel of both.
-In terms of an open back toilet, the Roca Laura Close Coupled Toilet has a duel action flush that gives the option between three or six litres of water per flush, and comes with a fitted matching seat and cover to complete the look.
+Dual flush buttons can be found on both back-to-wall and open back toilets, adding to the modern feel of both.
+In terms of an open back toilet, the Roca Laura Close Coupled Toilet has a dual action flush.
+It gives the option between three or six litres of water per flush This also comes with a fitted matching seat and cover to complete the look.

 Now we come to the all-important seat.
 There are two options for seats, soft close and standard.
 A standard toilet seat is the weightier option, and will fall if not placed down.
-The soft close toilet seat will gradually fall, eliminating noise and potential damage to the seat, similar to soft close drawers in kitchens.
-Most toilet manufacturers will give you the option between a soft close and standard toilet seat, so there is unlimited options when it comes to the toilet you purchase.
+The soft close toilet seat will gradually fall, eliminating noise and potential damage to the seat.
+Similar to soft close drawers in kitchens.
+Most toilet manufacturers will give you the option between a soft close and standard toilet seat.
+So there are unlimited options when it comes to the toilet you purchase.

 Whether you want a standard or soft close seat, there are plenty of options out there.
-In each toilet webpage, a drop down menu will show you what seat options are available, and a helpful guide at the bottom will guide you in the right direction so that you make the most out of your toilet.
+In each toilet product page, a drop-down menu will show you what seat options are available.
+A helpful guide at the bottom will guide you in the right direction so that you make the most out of your toilet.